storybuilder-org/StoryBuilder-Manual/manual.md/StoryBuilder User Manual.md

 ### Premise Tab ###
 Premise Tab

-MISSING IMAGE: C:/dev/src/User Manual/Screenshots/Overview Premise.png
+![][Overview-Premise]

 Story Problem

 Your story can (and usually will) have more than one Problem.
 Every Problem has a Premise, but only one of your Problem story elements is the Story Problem.
 It’s the spine of your story; when it’s resolved, your story is over.
-Select one of your  Problem pages from the drop-down list as the ‘Story Problem’.
+Select one of your  Problem pages from the drop-down list as the ‘Story Problem’ (here, ‘Hamlet wants to avenge his father’s murder’.)

 Premise

-This field, on the Story Overview form, is a read-only copy of the Premise field on the Story Problem’s Resolution tab.
+The Premise field on the Story Overview form is a read-only copy of the Premise field on the selected Story Problem’s Resolution tab.
+Every Problem can contain a Premise, and you would do well to create one for each problem.

 ### Structure Tab ###